 - Mentality and attitude

-Now, all of these attributes and what is required of said attributes may differ depending on the club who is scouting.
-An example of this would be that a scout who is representing LA Galaxy may have different requirements in comparison to a scout working on behalf of Montreal Impact.
+Now, all of these attributes and what is required of said attributes may differ depending on the club that is scouting.
+An example of this would be that a scout representing LA Galaxy may have different requirements compared to a scout working on behalf of Montreal Impact.